Shameless – Insensible to disgrace, having or showing no feeling of modesty or embarrassment. See also: Brazen, unabashed, forthright.

 My friends now openly mock my addiction to television and my sister doesn’t hesitate to call me a hermit when I’m binge-watching in my room (yes, I still live with my parents—what, don’t all college grads?) instead of socializing with the fam.
 But that’s where I’m happy.
 I love a night in as much as a night out drinking and dancing and I don’t see anything wrong with that.
 Instead, I’ve wrapped myself in my beloved fantasy worlds like a warm blanket.

-Geeks of the world unite, our time is now!
-Nerd culture is finally being embraced the way it should.
-These terms—geek, nerd, etc.—were enough to tear our little hearts open as kids, but it’s time for us to own them.
+Geek/nerd culture is finally being embraced the way it should.
+Those terms were enough to tear our little hearts open as kids, but it’s time for us to own them.
 As you can see, I certainly am.